Last updated Jan 9, 2022

 - OF(C) : Ranks in this grade are “officer cadets” undergoing Basic Commissioned Officer Training during university studies or as a student at one of the service academies.
 The Corps of Dragoons maintains no direct-entry option for commissioned officers and requires all candidates to be have served in the Corps a minimum of five years prior to commissioning.
 Officer cadets rank below the grade of OR7.

 - OF(D) : Ranks in this grade are “officer-designates,” personnel with enough training to act in the capacity of a commissioned officer but who have not yet commissioned.
 Cadets of the Space Forces who have completed three years of university are appointed to a minimum of two years’ shipboard duty at the rate of Midshipman, during which time they complete university studies and train for commissioning.
 The Space Flight Corps reserves this rank for cadets who have completed university and are attending Pilot School.
-The Corps of Dragoons select potential officer candidates from among Dragoons who have accrued a minimum five years in service and are in the grade of OR4 (Lance Corporal/Lance Bombardier only), OR5, or OR6.
+The Corps of Dragoons selects potential officer candidates from among Dragoons who have accrued a minimum of five years in service and are in the grade of OR4 (Lance Corporal/Lance Bombardier only), OR5, or OR6.
 The Field Forces maintain no ranks in this grade.
 Officer-designates rank below but with the grade of OR9.

 - OF1 : Ranks at this grade are the most junior commissioned officers and are usually assigned a Senior Noncommissioned Officer to advise and assist in their initial leadership assignment.
-The Corps of Dragoons promotes its commissioned officers directly to the upper half of the grade in deference to their increased time-in-service and service experience.
+The Corps of Dragoons promotes its commissioned officers directly to the upper half of this grade in deference to their increased time-in-service and experience.

 - OF3 – OF5: Ranks at this grade are referred to as Field Grade officers and are usually engaged in commanding very large units and formations.
 They are advised in their command by Senior Enlisted Advisors and a headquarters staff.

-- OF7 – OF9: Ranks at his grade are referred to as General Officers in the Field Forces and the Corps of Dragoons, and as Flag Officers in the Fleet Forces and the Space Flight Corps.
+- OF7 – OF9: Ranks at his grade are referred to as General Officers in the Field Forces and the Corps of Dragoons, and as Flag Officers in the Space Forces and the Space Flight Corps.

-- OF9 : The appointed Commandant-General of Dragoons and Chief Marshal of the Space Flight Corps are a form of brevet rank for the duration of their time in office and represent the only officers at that grade for both services, during which time the incumbent is accorded the insignia and privileges of the grade of OR9.
+- OF9 : The appointed Commandant-General of Dragoons and Chief Marshal of the Space Flight Corps are a form of brevet rank for the duration of their time in office and represent the only officers at this grade for both services, during which time the incumbent is accorded the insignia and privileges of the grade of OR9.